What is Cystic Fibrosis?

 In most cases, CF is diagnosed in childhood.
 Doctors use a thorough examination and a variety of tests to diagnose CF. These tests include:

-During the sputum test, the doctor will take a sample of mucus.
-The sample can confirm the presence of lung infection.
-You can also indicate the types of bacteria that are present and determine the best antibiotic to treat them.
+- Sputum test: During the sputum test, the doctor will take a sample of mucus.
+The sample can confirm the presence of a lung infection.
+You can also indicate the types of bacteria present and determine the best antibiotic to treat them.

-Chest x-rays help reveal swelling of the lungs due to airway obstruction.
+- Chest X-ray: Chest X-rays help reveal swelling of the lungs due to airway obstruction.

-CT scans use a combination of x-rays taken from different directions to create a detailed image of the body.
+- CT scan: CT scans use a combination of X-rays taken from different directions to create a detailed image of the body.
 These images allow doctors to see internal structures such as the liver and pancreas, making it easier to assess the extent of CF-induced organ damage.

-PFT determines if the lungs are functioning properly.
-This test helps measure the amount of air that can be inhaled or exhaled and how well the lungs transport oxygen to the rest of the body
+- Pulmonary function tests (PFTs): PFTs determine if the lungs are functioning properly.
+This test helps measure the amount of air that can be inhaled or exhaled and how well the lungs transport oxygen to the rest of the body.

 Treatment